View Catherine Brown's Obituary on TheDay.com and share memories

 |

-Waterford - Catherine "Cat" Elise Brown, 30, of Waterford, passed away Monday, May 27, 2019, at Yale New Haven Hospital.
+Waterford - Catherine "Cat" Elise Brown, 30, of Waterford, went home to be with the Lord Monday, May 27, 2019, at Yale New Haven Hospital after a long and courageous fight with multiple illnesses.
+Cat was a fighter and always kept her daughter Maya in mind while fighting for her life during all of her hospital stays throughout the years.

 She was born Sept.
 16, 1988, in New London, the daughter of David and Elaine (Moreau) Brown.